usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 accessible MDE because 1.2 (10 percent of 12) is rounded down to one.
 If there were 15 units of MDE in use, the program would be required to have two units of accessible MDE because 1.5 (10 percent of 15) is rounded up to two.
+{% endfnbody %}

+{% fnbody 293 %}
-293 See § 35.151(h).
+See § 35.151(h).
 A similar dispersion requirement was not necessary for medical care facilities that specialize in the treatment of conditions that affect mobility because all patient sleeping rooms in those facilities are required to be accessible.
 See 36 CFR part 1191, appendix B, section 223.2.2.
+{% endfnbody %}

+{% fnbody 294 %}
-294 See, e.g., 36 CFR part 1191, appendix B, sections 221.2.3, 224.5, 225.3.1, 235.2.1.
+See, e.g., 36 CFR part 1191, appendix B, sections 221.2.3, 224.5, 225.3.1, 235.2.1.
 According to these sections,
 when the required number of accessible elements has been provided, further dispersion is not required.
+{% endfnbody %}

+{% fnbody 295 %}
-295 See §§ 35.130(b)(1)(ii) and 35.150(a).
+See §§ 35.130(b)(1)(ii) and 35.150(a).
+{% endfnbody %}

+{% fnbody 296 %}
-296 36 CFR part 1195 (revised as of July 1, 2017).
+36 CFR part 1195 (revised as of July 1, 2017).
+{% endfnbody %}

+{% fnbody 297 %}
-297 See, e.g., §§ 35.130(b)(1)(ii) and (f) and 35.150(a).
+See, e.g., §§ 35.130(b)(1)(ii) and (f) and 35.150(a).
+{% endfnbody %}

+{% fnbody 298 %}
-298 See C. Brooke Steele et al., Prevalence of Cancer Screening Among Adults With Disabilities, United States, 2013, 14 Preventing Chronic Disease (Jan.
+See C. Brooke Steele et al., Prevalence of Cancer Screening Among Adults With Disabilities, United States, 2013, 14 Preventing Chronic Disease (Jan.
 2017), https://www.cdc.gov/pcd/issues/2017/16_0312.htm [https://perma.cc/T36Y-NCJM] (finding disparate access to cancer screenings); Gloria Krahn, Persons with Disabilities as an Unrecognized Health Disparity Population, 105 Amer.
 J. Pub.
 Health 198 (Apr.
 2015),